Dancanmilgo73/CRUDApp/README.md

 # Running the app on docker
 Make sure docker is running on your machine
+Clone the application to your local machine
 Navigate to the root folder where the `docker-compose.yml` file is located Run the command `docker-compose up`
-This will build images and run the containers
+This will pull images and run the containers

 You should be able to access the frontend on port 4000
 # Frontend